-The 10 mile Oroville Complex-Table Mountain 230 kilovolt line is solely owned by the Department.
+The 11 mile Oroville Complex-Table Mountain 230 kilovolt line is solely owned by the Department.
 The triple-circuit line connects the Hyatt and Thermalito power plants to PG&E's Table Mountain substation.

 The Castle Rock-Lakeville 38-mile 230 kilovolt double-circuit line is co-owned with PG&E and others.
 The Department owns a 165 MW entitlement in this line, but has leased 55 MW to other public utilities.
 The remaining 110 MW entitlement has been retained by the Department.
+However, the Department has sent a notice of termination letter indicating plans to terminate its entitlement in this line by August 1, 2019 because the Department no longer has an operational use for the line.